wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error      September 2018

+4.1.8.
+SERVFAIL Extended DNS Error Code 8 - RRSIGs missing

+   The resolver attempted to perform DNSSEC validation, but no RRSIGs could be found for at least one RRset where RRSIGs were expected.

 4.1.9.
-Extended DNS Error Code 9 - No Zone Key Bit Set
+SERVFAIL Extended DNS Error Code 9 - No Zone Key Bit Set

    The resolver attempted to perform DNSSEC validation, but no Zone Key Bit was set in a DNSKEY.

 4.2.
-REFUSED(5) extended information codes
+INFO-CODEs for use with RESPONSE-CODE: REFUSED(5)

 4.2.1.
-Extended DNS Error Code 1 - Lame
+REFUSED Extended DNS Error Code 1 - Lame

    An authoritative resolver that receives a query (with the RD bit clear) for a domain for which it is not authoritative SHOULD include this EDE code in the REFUSED response.
 Implementations should set the R flag in this case (another nameserver might not be lame).

 4.2.2.
-Extended DNS Error Code 2 - Prohibited
+REFUSED Extended DNS Error Code 2 - Prohibited

    An authoritative or recursive resolver that receives a query from an "unauthorized" client can annotate its REFUSED message with this